Quantitative mobile gamma-ray spectrometry through Bayesian inference: Results

-Constructing a forward model \mymatht{\mathcal{F}} that can be evaluated rapidly while retaining predictive accuracy for the full-spectrum MGRS response under varying experimental conditions is a computationally challenging task.
-As illustrated in \cref{fig:FrameworkOverview}, the spectral response of an MGRS system arises from a hierarchical sequence of physical processes: the emission characteristics of multiple gamma-ray sources within the field of view, spanning distances from \myOrderqty{1d1}{\m} to \myOrderqty{1d5}{\m}; the interactions and propagation of the emitted gamma rays through the environment and the mobile platform, including the generation of secondary X-rays and annihilation photons; and the multiscale energy conversion chain in the detector medium, transducers, and subsequent signal wave processing.
-As discussed in \cref{sec:Introduction}, Monte Carlo simulations \cite{Allyson1998a,Billings1999a,Sinclair2011a,Torii2013a,Sinclair2016a,Zhang2018c,Kulisek2018a,Curtis2020a,Salathe2021a} utilizing high-fidelity radiation transport codes \cite{Romano2015,Allison2016,Goorley2016,Ahdida2022a,Sato2024} represent the most established and reliable method for numerically approximating the spectral template matrices in \cref{eq:ForwardModelTheory} as a function of the experimental conditions \mymatht{\mathfrak{d}}.
-Their main drawback, however, is computational cost: high-fidelity simulations typically require \ensuremath{\Updelta{t}_{\mathrm{MC}}=\myOrderqty{1d4}{\corehour}} per spectral template \cite{Breitenmoser2025a}.
-Since template generation scales with both the number of sources \mymatht{N_\xi} and the number of unique experimental states \mymatht{N_\mathcal{Y}}, brute-force Monte Carlo approaches are prohibitive even for moderate survey sizes (\mymatht{N_{\xi}=\myOrdernum{1d5}}, \mymatht{N_\mathcal{Y}=\myOrdernum{1d4}}), despite access to current HPC infrastructure.
-To overcome this limitation, we propose a two-stage template generation strategy: (i) precomputing instrument response functions (IRFs) and double-differential gamma-ray flux banks for a set of a priori defined experimental conditions utilizing HPC infrastructure, and (ii) assembling spectral templates from these precomputed components on a local workstation (see \cref{subsec:templatemethod}).
-As demonstrated in our previous work \cite{Breitenmoser2025f}, this approach reduces the evaluation cost to \ensuremath{\myOrderqty{1d0}{\s}} per template, enabling the generation of high-fidelity spectral template matrices \mymatht{\myvect{M}} at practical computational expense and, in turn, providing a viable pathway to perform full-spectrum Bayesian inference in MGRS.
+Constructing a likelihood model \mymatht{\mathcal{L}} that can be evaluated rapidly while retaining predictive accuracy for the full-spectrum MGRS response under varying experimental conditions is a computationally challenging task.
+As illustrated in \cref{fig:FrameworkOverview}, the spectral response of a MGRS system arises from a hierarchical sequence of physical processes: the emission characteristics of multiple gamma-ray sources within the field of view, spanning distances from \myOrderqty{1d1}{\m} to \myOrderqty{1d5}{\m}; the interactions and propagation of the emitted gamma rays through the environment and the mobile platform, including the generation of secondary X-rays and annihilation photons; and the energy-conversion chain in the detector system, spanning processes across multiple spatial and temporal scales, including microscopic energy deposition, charge-carrier thermalization, scintillation-light production, and subsequent signal formation and processing \cite{VasilEv2014a,Breitenmoser2023c}.
+As discussed in \cref{sec:Introduction}, Monte Carlo simulations \cite{Allyson1998a,Sinclair2011a,Torii2013a,Sinclair2016a,Kulisek2018a,Curtis2020a,Salathe2021a} utilizing high-fidelity radiation transport codes \cite{Romano2015,Allison2016,Goorley2016,Ahdida2022a,Sato2024} represent the most established and reliable method for numerically approximating the spectral response of MGRS systems.
+Their main drawback, however, is computational cost: high-fidelity simulations typically require \ensuremath{\Updelta{t}_{\mathrm{MC}}=\myOrderqty{1d4}{\corehour}} per evaluation in MGRS \cite{Breitenmoser2025a}.
+Since template generation scales with both the number of sources \mymatht{N_s} and the number of unique experimental states \mymatht{N_\mathfrak{D}}, brute-force Monte Carlo approaches are prohibitive even for moderate survey sizes, despite access to current HPC infrastructure.